Table of Contents

 “Fertilization”

 When anti-abortion legislation marks fertilization as the stage where abortion is prohibited, the legislation is by definition also narrowing the definition of contraception.
-These legislative proposals are regulating both abortion and contraception, yet are routinely only framed in media stories as an anti-contraceptive measure.
+These legislative proposals are regulating both abortion and contraception, yet are routinely only framed in media stories as an anti-abortion measure.

-For example, in Feb.
-2024 when a judge’s decision threw the legality of IVF in Alabama in doubt, massive media coverage that referenced the Alabama decision ensued.
+For example, in February 2024, when a judge’s decision threw the legality of IVF in Alabama in doubt, massive media coverage that referenced the Alabama decision ensued.
 In that state, the court — and many anti-abortion groups — argued that the embryo created in a lab should have the same rights as persons that are born.

 The Daily Mail used an image of mifepristone medication abortion pills amidst text concerning contraception.
 The photo caption indicates that the editors were inserting news about pharmacies covering medication abortion, however, the placement and accompanying narrative likely spurs confusion between the birth control pill and the abortion pill.